Chronic Absenteeism

 TREND

-With three years of available data, a small increase in the rate of chronic absenteeism at both the county and state level is emerging.
-Between 2016/17 and 2018/19, the percentage of students who were chronically absent increased more than one percentage point, from 12.1% to 13.3%.
-While the California average rate of absenteeism (12.0%) was lower than San Bernardino County’s in 2018/19 (13.3%), the state and county had a similar rate of increase since 2016/17.
-Due to the coronavirus pandemic and the movement to online instruction, chronic absenteeism data was not collected for the 2019/20 school year.
+With five years of available data – excluding data for the 2019/20 school year due to the COVID-19 pandemic – a significant increase in the rate of chronic absenteeism at both the county and state level is emerging.
+Between 2016/17 and 2021/22, the percentage of students who were chronically absent increased more than twenty percentage points, from 12.1% to 34.9%.
+While the California average rate of absenteeism (30.0%) was lower than San Bernardino County’s in 2021/22 (34.9%) the state and county had a similar rate of increase since 2016/17.
+This large increase is likely attributable to the lingering impacts of COVID-19.

 CHRONIC ABSENTEEISM SEES LARGE INCREASE IN 2021/22